angelaseo1223/CosmeticApp/README.md

-# Beauty Product Recommendation System
+# Personalized Beauty Product Recommendation System

 This application aimed to allow users to find beauty products according to their skin type, price-range, any special needs.
 The system provides personalized product recommendations, ingredient safety and effectiveness scores, exclusive product discovery, shopping bag functionality and a beauty routine tracker.